RVCC-IDMX/about-me-ericbooth906/README.md

 <!--**ericbooth906/ericbooth906** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.<!-->

+# If You're looking at This........

+Congratulations!
+You've found a README.md article, something that I did not know existed prior to this course.
+Now, look at me, adding fonts and color and graphics and trying to explain why this site is interesting.

+Actually, I think the Variable Fonts information ***is*** pretty interesting and a testament to the value of developers and creators moving out of their silos to improve the overall functioning of web design.

 # Eric Booth About Me Project README

-Hello.
+Anyway........
 I'm Eric Booth and this is a summary of my closing project for my Web Development I course at Raritan Valley Community College.

 Here is a link to my Netlify Status Badges :[![Netlify Status](https://api.netlify.com/api/v1/badges/8e23ad4e-8b2b-4bea-bf32-2e3e2372614f/deploy-status)](https://app.netlify.com/sites/ericbooth906-newaboutme/deploys)

 See the sections below for a summary of progress this semester.

 # About Me Project Description - Skill Development
 The **About Me Project** is a semester-long project designed to teach basic aspects of web design.Among the topics covered and skills achieved: